Diseases

 • Cost of developing new or improved pharmaceuticals and their validation

-Expensive but difficult to assess as it will depend on the product and the trials necessary to validate and license.
+Likely expensive, but costs are difficult to assess as they depend on the product itself, the trials necessary to validate, and licensing and other related costs.

 • Research requirements for new or improved pharmaceuticals

-As the working mechanisms are not known, it is unclear at what stage of the life cycle the compounds are effective.
+As working mechanisms are not known, it is unclear at what stage of the lifecycle the compounds are effective.

-1. Study the life cycle in terms of molecular pathways to identify potential targets for treatment
+Improve knowledge on the Cryptosporidium lifecycle in terms of molecular pathways to identify potential targets for treatment.

-2. Study the pathogenicity in terms of life cycle in order to define the optimum time of treatment to achieve maximum efficacy
+Improve knowledge on Cryptosporidium pathogenicity in terms of lifecycle in order to define the optimum treatment time to achieve maximum efficacy.

 Disease details